estridge2014/Pyber_Analysis-/README.md

 <img width="611" alt="Screen Shot 2021-08-30 at 10 52 50 PM" src="https://user-images.githubusercontent.com/84936545/131591409-1ce164fc-dddd-4e16-895a-8620fc685c71.png">

 For deliverable 2, I created a multiple-line graph that shows the total fares for each week by city type.
 To do this I began by Using groupby()to create a new DataFrame showing the sum of the fares for each date where the indices are the city type and date.
-The code I used and the resulting dataframe are shown below.
+Portions of the code I used and the resulting dataframes are shown below.
+To view the complete set of code written for this analysis, refer to PyBer_Challenge.ipynb.

 ```
 new_pyber_data_df = pyber_data_df.groupby(["type", "date"]).sum()[["fare"]]